tracim/tracim/backend/doc/migration.md

 see [32e629b17e2e_change_calendar_enabled_to_agenda_enabled_colum.py]("../tracim_backend/migration/32e629b17e2e_change_calendar_enabled_to_agenda_enabled_colum.py")

-This example is a bit tricky because, it is in fact, not working properly on recent mariadb and mysql (8+ version), this is related to issue in alembic support for these database.
+This example is a bit tricky because, it is in fact, not working properly on recent versions of MariaDB and MySQL (versions 8 and later), this is related to issue in alembic support for these database.

 A fix that should work on any database, should be :